ISISComputingGroup/ibex_developers_manual/RAMAN-Spectrometer.md

 These notes relate to issue [#3302](https://github.com/ISISComputingGroup/IBEX/issues/3302).

-The SDK can be found on private ISIS share.
+The SDK can be found on the private ISIS share.

 ### Minute for meeting on 2018-07-10